cug-ygh/MAFW/README.md

 ![image](https://github.com/yinhao2000/MAFW/blob/main/imgs/image04.png)

-## 2. Datasets
+## 2. Download the MAFW dataset

 > **Note:** We have set out some of the terms and conditions in this section, as detailed in the [academics document](https://github.com/yinhao2000/MAFW/blob/main/academics/mafw-academics-final.pdf).
+Your E-mail MUST be set from a valid University account.

 ### 2.1 Some terms&conditions
 - MAFW database is available for non-commercial research purposes only.